A little Viking pride goes a long way

 The results included quotes from Olympic gold medalist Simone Biles, Derek Jeter of the New York Yankees and Iowa legend Dan Gable among others.
 Splashed with a blend of the school colors, the wall wraps were an instant hit with administration and coaches looking to spruce up the hallway outside the school gym and in the locker room.

 Kingsbury stated that individual teachers have also asked for similar wall graphics, but on a smaller scale.
-The school is also consider pole banners for the high school parking lot.
+The school is also considering pole banners for the high school parking lot.